Dragan Labović: Senior team

-A few weeks after his press release, Labović's club BC Nizhny Novgorod led by a Serbian head coach Zoran Lukić, reprimanded the player although his punishment was not specified.
+A few weeks after his press release, Labović's club Nizhny Novgorod led by the Serbian head coach Zoran Lukić, reprimanded the player although his punishment was not specified.

-Personal
+Personal life

 On 19 July 2019, Labović was detained by police for public disturbance.
 The incident occurred at a pool party in the Belgrade suburb of Ovča where reportedly inebriated Labović began smashing bottles and verbally menacing the property's owner, identified in the Serbian press reports as Lazar M., who eventually called the police.
 After being kept for 12 hours at a Borča police station in order to sober up, Labović had a misdemeanour investigation request (prekršajna prijava) filed against him.

 Labović was arrested in the Belgrade suburb of Železnik on 7 December 2021 in the immediate aftermath of an incident that reportedly saw him assault a taxi driver and drive off with his vehicle.
-The altercation reportedly began when Labović—while getting into the said taxi—took issue with the driver's request to have a seat in the back of the car in accordance with COVID-19 epidemiological measures.
+The altercation reportedly began when Labović—while getting into the said taxi—took issue with the driver's request for Labović to have a seat in the back of the car in accordance with COVID-19 epidemiological measures.

+On 9 May 2025, Labović died of a heart attack, at the age of 38.